 There’s a lot you might be able to do on your own…until you get stuck.

-In other words: what if you aren’t restricting food and still find yourself feeling stressed around forbidden foods?
+In other words, what if you aren’t restricting food and still feel stressed around forbidden foods?

 1. You’re still not meeting your physical needs